fuookami/ospf/docs/examples/example2.md

 ## Problem Description

-There are several companies and products.
+Given a set of companies and products.
 Each company incurs a specific cost to produce each product.

 |       | Product A | Product B | Product C | Product D |
 | :---: | :-------: | :-------: | :-------: | :-------: |